Water.org unveils $1 billion plan for water access at CGI

 It’s a message that echoed throughout the two-day conference.

 “The world needs heroes,” said Joseph Deitch, founder of the Elevate Prize Foundation.
-Nobel laureate Malala Yousafzai won the foundation’s $250,000 Elevate Prize Catalyst Award, which the 2014 Nobel Peace Prize winner said she will use to add 80 new advocates for girls’ education in nine countries.
-She also plans to use the platform to raise awareness about the plight of girls in Afghanistan who, since the Taliban takeover, are no longer allowed in secondary schools.
+Nobel laureate Malala Yousafzai won the foundation’s $250,000 Elevate Prize Catalyst Award, which the 2014 Nobel Peace Prize winner said she will use to support alternative schooling and advocate for the reopening of girls’ secondary schools in Afghanistan that have been closed since the Taliban takeover last year.

 “Afghanistan girls have seen what it means to be educated,” she said.
 “They will fight.”